qbicsoftware/research-data-management/docs/measurement/measurement_edit.md

 !!! info "Project role"
-    Should you not see the edit, deletion and download buttons, please make sure that you have been granted the "write" or "admin" role to it by the project owner/admin!
+    Should you not see the edit, deletion and download buttons, please make sure that you have been granted the "write" or "admin" role to the project by its owner or an admin!

 ## Download Metadata